cloudfoundry-incubator/quarks-docs/content/en/docs/Core tasks/install.md

 > **Note:**
 >
-> Each creation or update can trigger the creation of multiple pods with the `dm-` or `ig-` prefix, those are _warm up_ jobs which are preparating the pods where your BOSH releases will be running to.
-When `dm-` and `ig-` pods are completed, you should have your deployment ready and running.
+> Each creation or update can trigger the creation of multiple pods with the `dm-` or `ig-` prefix.
+Those are _warm up_ jobs, which are preparing manifests and eventually configure the pods your BOSH releases will be running on.
+When `dm-` and `ig-` pods are completed, the pods are ready to start up.
 See also [Bosh deployment status](../../development/controllers/bosh_deployment/#boshdeployment-status).

 Besides that there are more things the user can change which will trigger an update of the deployment: